Learn-Together-Pro/business/acquisition/hormozi.md

 ![Creating Offer](cheatsheet/creating_offer.png)

+1. Dream outcome
+2. List all percieved problems
+3. Turn all the problems into solutions, formulate as problems as questions
+4. How: Deliver Vehicle
+5. Trim Stack to High Value only.
+Evaluate each solution: cost for business, value for customer and trim to high value.

+List all percieved problems in 4 categories:

+- Not beneficial enough
+- Too low likehood
+- Too high delay
+- Too large sacrifice

+Turn all the problems into solutions:

+- Every intricate step
+- Everything that happens before and after achieving their goals
+- What next problem will they face
+- How can we make it worth it?
+- How can we make it easier?
+- How can we make it faster?
+- How can we make it enjoyable, sustainable, and something they believe they can do?

+How: Deliver Vehicle

+- Group Ratio
+  - 1-1
+  - Small Group
+  - One to Many
+- Level of Effort On Their Part
+  - Do It Yourself (DIY)
+  - Done-With-You (DWY)
+  - Done-For-You (DFY)
+- Support Levels & Types
+  - SMS
+  - Chat
+  - Email
+  - Expert vs Normal
+  - Phone
+  - Zoom
+- Consumption Types
+  - Live/Virtual
+  - Recorded
+  - In Person
+  - Written
+  - Audio
+  - Video
+- Speed & Convenience
+  - 24/7
+  - 9-5 M-F
+  - How fast will you reply to questions?
+Are there levels?
+- 10x to 1/10th test
+  - What would I deliver if my product cost 10x its current amount
+  - What would I deliver if my product cost 1/10th its current cost and had to provide more value than I currently am at my current price?

+Formulas

+- X specific outcome in Y time period without Z pain/fear.

 ## Advices

 - Don't compete on price
 - Price is what you pay.
 Value is what you get.
+- Target 80% margin or more because margin is going only decrease with time.
+- Create flow first then add friction.
+-